nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 -  **View Tasks**: Display all tasks ordered by creation date (newest first)
 -  **Edit Tasks**: Update task title and description
 -  **Delete Tasks**: Remove individual tasks or delete all tasks at once
+-  **Bulk Delete**: Delete all tasks with a single click (with confirmation)
 -  **Toggle Completion**: Mark tasks as complete or incomplete
 -  **Data Persistence**: Tasks persist in MySQL database across restarts
 -  **Input Validation**: Client and server-side validation for data integrity
 -  **Error Handling**: User-friendly error messages for all operations
+-  **Confirmation Dialogs**: Safety confirmation before destructive bulk operations

 ### Frontend Features
--  Responsive task management UI
+-  Responsive task management UI with SwiftPay green branding
 -  Task creation form with validation
 -  Inline task editing
+-  **Delete All Button**: Bulk delete all tasks with confirmation dialog
 -  Visual distinction for completed tasks (strikethrough)
 -  Loading state indicators for all operations
 -  Error handling with user-friendly messages